Hygrophorus pudorinus: Description

+Habitat and distribution

 Hygrophorus pudorinus is found in coniferous woodlands under fir and spruce trees across western and northeastern North America; it is particularly common in Canada and the Rocky Mountains.
 The mushrooms appear in groups or fairy rings in late summer and autumn.
 They often grow in boggy places in sphagnum moss.

+Uses

 Despite its taste, it is edible after cooking.
 Its variable appearance makes identification difficult and hence raises risk of misidentification.